 Interesting facts to pay attention to would be that nearly 68 million Americans listen to podcasts on a monthly basis – that’s nearly one in four people across the country.
 Out of a total of 68 million listeners, 44 percent are between 18 and 34 years old.
 Understanding these metrics and gearing your content around these individuals could bring heavy ROI in the long term.
 According to Entrepreneur.com:

-- 52 percent of people listen to podcasts while driving – (input picture of car)
+- 52 percent of people listen to podcasts while driving – (input picture of a car)

 - 46 percent while traveling (train- airplane)